Wilson Reis

-Wilson Reis Monte Alto Gonçalves (born January 6, 1985, in Januária) is a Brazilian mixed martial artist who competes in the Flyweight division.
+Wilson Reis (born January 6, 1985) is a Brazilian mixed martial artist who competes in the Flyweight division.
 Reis is the former EliteXC Bantamweight Champion and has also competed for UFC, Bellator, ShoXC and Cage Warriors.
 Reis also appeared as an assistant Jiu-Jitsu coach in Dominick Cruz's team on The Ultimate Fighter: Live.

 Background

 Reis received his black belt in Brazilian jiu-jitsu from instructor Roberto Godoi.
 As a brown belt he won the 2004 Jiu Jitsu World Championships.
 Reis was crowned the first and only EliteXC Bantamweight champion on September 26, 2008.
 He trains at BJJ United in Pennsylvania and at Daddis Fight Camps in New Jersey and Philadelphia.
 He previously taught Brazilian jiu-jitsu and No-gi at Tri-State Martial Arts Academy in Levittown, Pennsylvania.
 Reis formerly competed in Bellator Fighting Championships.
 He competed for the first time in his native Brazil in WFE 11 - Platinum, winning by submission.